Coal News We love to talk!

 Noting that the implementation of the plan must be forward looking, systematic and efficient, environment secretary Ajay Narayan Jha too insisted for investment in R&D and said the key attribute to the country's success in phasing out ODS was involvement of stakeholders, including industries, both at planning as well as implementation stage.

 After phasing out HCFCs, the country will have to move to a next stage where it will work on to phase out HFC as per an agreement reached by it along with 195 countries in Kigali last year.
 Though HFC is not ODS, the countries had agreed to gradually phase it out due to its climate-damaging potential.

-- Focus on renewable energy start-ups Read more
+- Stepping on the gas Read more

 - Global non-energy companies out to harness solar power Read more

 - Trading in renewable energy certificates down 87% on IEX Read more

 - Suzlon likely to bag 250 MW order from Sembcorp Read more